 13OctAll Day14The Bunbury Rove (ended 2018)Test your endurance with this challenging 2 day ridePerthState:WADiscipline:RoadTerrain:Flat,UndulatingDistance:160+ kmType Ride:Multi-day,Recreational,Ultra

 Note: Have contacted the event organisers and this year’s (2019) event has been cancelled.
-Let’s hope this great event can ride again as it will
+Let’s hope this great event can ride again as it will be missed.
+The

 Note: Have contacted the event organisers and this year’s (2019) event has been cancelled.
 Let’s hope this great event can ride again as it will be missed.

 The Bunbury ROVE is a challenging 2 day endurance ride with distances to ‘redefine the limits’ for new and experienced cyclists.

 The Bunbury ROVE is more than just a group ride!
 It’s a long distance endurance ride from Perth to Bunbury and back over two days.

 The ride is a tour from the southern Perth suburbs down to the beach country town of Bunbury.
 You’ll have time for a quick dip next to the dolphins, before the return journey the next day.
 The route follows bike paths and country roads with even a bit of compacted crushed limestone.
 Remember to keep the power on the pedals when on the gravel.

 There are a series of rides each day combined to create variable distances for your challenge, from 200km to 500km.